alemesa/mapbox-covid19/TUTORIAL.md

 <h3 id="tooltips">5.
 Add tooltips on hover 📍</h3>

-🌋Now we have another issue: the map doesn't tell much beyond the perceived perspective of the impact of the virus on each country, to solve this let's add country or province specific data on hover.
+🌋Now we have another issue: the map doesn't tell much beyond the perceived perspective of the impact of the virus on each country, to solve this let's add country/province unique data on hover.

 Let's add a mouse move and mouse leave listener to the `circles` layer and let's do the following steps:

-- Toggle the cursor style from pointer to default
+- Toggle the cursor style from pointer to default.
 - Create an HTML element to insert into the tooltip, this is the data we will use:
   - Country
   - Province or State (if it exists)